 Maca Root for Libido

-First things first.
-Since the primary benefit associated with taking maca root seems to be its enhancement of libido, let’s delve a little deeper to see if the claims are true.
-So far, the research might be described as “cautiously encouraging”—though, compared to many other supplements, relatively few clinical trials have been conducted.
-In one study, a group of post-menopausal women was given a high-dose maca supplement for six weeks and placebo for another six weeks.
+Since the primary benefit associated with maca root seems to be its enhancement of libido, let’s start there.
+So far, the research might be described as “cautiously encouraging.”
+Though, compared to many other supplements, relatively few clinical trials have been conducted.
+In one study, a group of post-menopausal women received a high-dose maca supplement for six weeks, and placebo for another six weeks.
 After their maca dosage, the women reported significantly less sexual dysfunction (1).
-Likewise, a study on men (this time on male endurance cyclists) showed results after just fourteen days of taking maca root (2).
+Likewise, a study on men (this time on male endurance cyclists) showed results after just 14 days of taking maca root (2).
 The athletes’ self-reported sexual desire surveys reflected a notable increase with just a 2 gram daily dosage.

 Perhaps the best news about maca root and sexual performance comes for people on anti-depressants.
-If you’ve tried conventional drug treatment for a mental health condition, you’ve probably discovered that SSRI antidepressants are notorious for decreasing sexual desire and ability to climax (a significant downside when trying to feel better).
-A small study conducted in 2008 tested the effectiveness of maca supplementation on improving this unfortunate issue (3).
-Subjects on anti-depressants stated that their libido improved significantly when they took a high dose (3 grams/day) of maca root.
+SSRI antidepressants notoriously decrease sexual desire.
+They also inhibit the ability to climax (a significant downside when trying to feel better).
+A small study conducted in 2008 tested the effectiveness of maca supplementation on improving this issue (3).
+Subjects on anti-depressants stated their libido improved significantly when they took a high dose (3 grams/day).

 Taken as a whole, these results look promising for maca root as a treatment for enhancing sexual desire.
-In a journal article on the subject, internationally recognized herbal medicine expert Tieraona Low Dog, M.D., says, “I would say that given the inexpensive cost of maca and its excellent safety profile, it seems reasonable to encourage women and men to give this herb a try if they are experiencing low libido” (4).
-Now we’re envisioning “dirty butterscotch” as maca root’s new sexy code name.
+In a journal article on the subject, internationally recognized herbal medicine expert Tieraona Low Dog, M.D., weighed in.
+“I would say that given the inexpensive cost of maca and its excellent safety profile, it seems reasonable to encourage women and men to give this herb a try if they are experiencing low libido” (4).

 Maca Root for Men

-In addition to jump-starting sex drive, it seems maca may offer additional benefits just for men.
-A study of 50 men with mild erectile dysfunction revealed that 12 weeks of taking maca root led to a “small but significant” improvement in their ED symptoms—and even boosted their overall sense of well-being (5).
-Plus, new research holds out hope for would-be dads: a 2016 systematic review indicated that maca root supplementation could improve semen quality in men (6).
+In addition to jump-starting sex drive, maca may offer additional benefits just for men.
+A study of 50 men with mild erectile dysfunction revealed that 12-weeks of taking maca root led to a “small but significant” improvement in their ED symptoms.
+It even boosted their overall sense of well-being (5).
+Plus, new research holds out hope for would-be dads.
+A 2016 review indicated that supplementation could improve semen quality in men (6).

-The mechanism behind these benefits is so far unclear, since maca root does not actually appear to interfere with hormones (7).
-Scientists have theorized that organic compounds called sterols in the plant may act as chemical triggers for hormone-like changes, but the actual process remains a mystery.
+The mechanism behind these benefits remains unclear since maca root does not actually appear to interfere with hormones (7).
+Scientists theorize that organic compounds, called sterols, in the plant may act as chemical triggers for hormone-like changes.
+However, the actual process remains a mystery.
 So if you ever see claims that maca increases testosterone, be wary.
 Blood testosterone literally does not change in men taking maca.
 Yet clearly this little Andean turnip gets results.
 Until further research sheds light on the process, we’ll have to trust the workings of nature.

 Maca Root for Fertility

 The Peruvian people have been using maca to enhance fertility for thousands of years.
-Could they have been onto something?
 Modern-day research is in the process of teasing out the answer.
 Thus far, with the exception of proven improvements in semen quality for men, most studies on maca root’s effects on fertility have been conducted on animals.
-In rats and mice, maca supplementation appears to increase embryo survival and the number of offspring, but humans (with a few exceptions) are not rats (8).
+In rats and mice, maca supplementation appears to increase embryo survival and the number of offspring (8).
 So while these studies may open the door to investigating a connection between maca and baby-making, it’s important to remember that rodent and human reproductive systems have significant differences.

-That being the case, more research is definitely needed to back up any claims of maca’s effectiveness for fertility—especially in women.
-As one (apparently frustrated) journal article author said of the claims around maca and fertility, “It appears that the indigenous local knowledge about the health benefits of maca has been dragged out of context to fit the demands of a growing market for herbal remedies” (9).
-Is it worth a trial if you’re struggling with fertility?
+That being the case, more research is needed to back up any claims of maca’s effectiveness for fertility—especially in women.
+As one frustrated journal article author said of the claims around maca and fertility, “It appears the indigenous local knowledge about the health benefits of maca has been dragged out of context to fit the demands of a growing market for herbal remedies” (9).
+Is it worth a try if you’re struggling with fertility?
 Perhaps.
-The potential benefits do appear to outweigh the potential risks.
+The potential benefits do appear to outweigh unlikely risks.

 Maca Root for Menopause and PMS Symptoms

 Let’s jump back for a moment to the study that found an increase in the libido of post-menopausal women using maca.
 This same research revealed that a high dose (3.5 grams/day) improved subjects’ emotional symptoms associated with menopause.
-Though no differences in actual hormone levels were detected (just like with men and testosterone), women reported less anxiety and depression when taking the supplement.
-While this makes maca sound like a saving grace for mental health issues, these results were unfortunately not replicated in other studies with younger subjects.
+Though no differences in actual hormone levels were detected (just like with men and testosterone), women reported less anxiety and depression.
+While this makes maca sound like a saving grace for mental health issues, these results were not replicated in other studies with younger subjects.

-Many popular websites have also promoted maca root as a remedy to ease PMS symptoms, but these claims appear to be unsubstantiated.
+Many popular websites promote maca root as a remedy to ease PMS symptoms.
+However, these claims appear unsubstantiated.
 As much as we might wish this over-the-counter powder could take away mood swings, tender breasts, and food cravings, not enough clinical research has been performed around maca and PMS to confirm any connection.

 Maca Root for Anemia and Increased Energy

 Those who tout using maca for these conditions often claim it boosts energy because of its status as an “adaptogen.”
 An adaptogen is an herbal medicine term that describes the way certain plants help the body regulate stress.
 Maca could be considered an adaptogen for the way it affects emotional well-being without actually changing hormones.
 But the concept of adaptogens is often disputed.
-The FDA has issued warnings to companies making false health claims using the term, and in 2008 European Medicines Agency (Europe’s version of the FDA) stated that they do not accept it in their official terminology.
+The FDA has issued warnings to companies making false health claims using the term.
+In 2008 the European Medicines Agency (Europe’s version of the FDA) stated that they do not accept it in their official terminology.

 You make the call on whether to add maca to your daily routine.
 As with everything taught inside the 131 Method, each body responds to food and nutrients differently.
 It may be worth experimenting for you!

 Thinking of trying maca out?
-Though it’s been used for thousands of years in the heights of the Andes, as a relatively new product on the U.S. market, official info regarding its safety and potential side effects can be difficult to come by.
-New research is emerging, however.
-In a study where human subjects ingested 3 grams of maca root daily for 12 weeks, researchers concluded that usage at this dose was safe (10).
+Though it’s been used for thousands of years, it’s a relatively new product on the U.S. market.
+New research emerges each year.
+In a study where human subjects ingested 3 grams of maca root daily for 12-weeks, researchers concluded that usage at this dose was safe (10).
 Other more cautious medical publications, such as WebMD, state that maca root is “likely safe” when ingested as a food and “possibly safe” when taken by mouth as medicine, up to 3 grams per day for four months (11).
 As for pregnant or breast-feeding mothers, maca is not recommended, simply because experts lack enough information on its use.
-More research may be needed to determine exact recommendations for all populations concerning safety.

 As a potent medicinal agent, maca root can also cause side effects for some people.
-Commonly reported side effects include diarrhea, weight gain, indigestion, insomnia, and feeling jittery.
-Lastly, be mindful that maca contains iodine and goitrogens so if supplementing or reducing goitrogen intake, factor maca in.
-As with any medication, herbal or otherwise, talk to your medical professional before you supplement with maca root.
+Commonly reported side effects include: diarrhea, weight gain, indigestion, insomnia, and feeling jittery.
+Lastly, be mindful that maca contains iodine and goitrogens.
+So if supplementing or reducing goitrogen intake, factor maca in.
+As with any medication, herbal or otherwise, talk to your medical professional first.

-If you decide to give maca a whirl, it’s helpful to be as informed as possible about what you’re taking—and how much.
-Standard dosage in capsule form is 1,500-3,000 mg, or 1.5 g to 3 grams—though the amount of maca an individual should take for optimal effectiveness can often be influenced by body weight, age, and general health.
-Not surprisingly, dosage can also depend on the content of the supplement.
-Natural medicine expert Dr. Low Dog states that “Most of the maca products in the marketplace are standardized to .6% macamides and macaenese and the labels recommend a dose of 900-1500 mg a day.
+Standard dosage in capsule form is 1,500-3,000 mg, or 1.5 g to 3 grams.
+Though the amount of maca an individual should take for optimal effectiveness can often be influenced by body weight, age, and general health.
+Not surprisingly, dosage also depends on the content of the supplement.
+Natural medicine expert Dr. Low Dog states, “Most of the maca root products in the marketplace are standardized to .6% macamides and macaenese and the labels recommend a dose of 900-1500 mg a day.
 If a person uses a product that is not standardized, the dosage range is generally 2-3 g per day of the root.”

-The FDA does not regulate herbal supplements in the same way as other drugs, so while supplements do have to meet manufacturing standards, the government does not guarantee their safety or effectiveness.
+The FDA does not regulate herbal supplements in the same way as other drugs.
+So while supplements must meet manufacturing standards, the government does not guarantee their safety or effectiveness.
 When purchasing maca root, always shop from a reputable source.
-You can check quality on resources like labdoor.com.
+Check quality on resources like labdoor.com.
 Also, be aware that maca quality and potency may vary by the soil, elevation, or region in which the plant was grown.
-While you may not have access to all these details when scanning the shelves of your local health food store, it can’t hurt to ask the store manager what they know about the source of their products.
-You may be surprised at their level of knowledge.

-As with most supplements, maca can be found in various forms.
-Powders, pills, and extracts are all available options, and each may contain different amounts of actual maca root.
-Whichever product you choose, pay close attention to the amount in each dose, and take as directed on the packaging.
-And a quick note about maca in pill form: just like the plant itself needs very specific conditions to flourish in the Andes, maca root is rather sensitive to environmental conditions even after processing.
+As with most supplements, maca root comes in various forms.
+Powders, pills, and extracts exist, and each may contain different amounts of actual maca root.
+Whichever product you choose, pay close attention to the amount in each dose.
+Take according to package directions.
+And a quick note about maca in pill form: just like the plant itself needs very specific conditions to flourish in the Andes, it’s rather sensitive to environmental conditions even after processing.
 For this reason, it’s best to purchase pills in blister packs to protect active ingredients.

-Of all the ostensible benefits of maca root, some are backed by more research than others.
-If you’re looking for a supplement to get your motor running in the bedroom, the evidence is pretty strong that maca can help.
-Or if you’re a man looking to improve semen quality for fertility, maca may very well be your solution.
+Of all the ostensible benefits, some are backed by more research than others.
+If you’re looking for a supplement to get your motor running in the bedroom, the evidence is pretty strong that maca helps.
+Or if you’re a man looking to improve semen quality for fertility, it may very well be your solution.
 For most other conditions, given its apparent safety at low doses, maca root could be worth a try, especially as an alternative to traditional medical approaches.
 Just keep in mind that results may vary.
-And even though maca has been used for at least 3,000 years, we might just have to wait a little longer for the research to confirm all it can and cannot do for our health.